 Steps to find the largest directories with du in Linux:

-Replace /var with the mount point or subtree that appears to be using space unexpectedly.
+Replace /srv/audit with the mount point or subtree that is using space unexpectedly.
+Add sudo when protected directories would otherwise print permission errors.

-- Increase the depth by one level when a single subdirectory still dominates the result.
+- Increase the depth only after a child directory still dominates the result.

 Deep scans on large trees can add noticeable disk I/O. Move down one level at a time instead of running a very deep scan across the whole filesystem.